R-equivalence on group schemes: Specialization for --equivalence

 In particular, we have a well-defined specialization map $sp:\gG(K)/R \to \gG(k)/R$ and it is an isomorphism. \end{stheorem}

 \begin{proof} By Lemma~\ref{lem:hens-section} $A$ is a filtered direct limit of henselian regular local rings $A_i$ such that each $A_i$ contains a field and the map from $A_i$ to its residue field admits a section.
 Since the group scheme $\gG$ and its parabolic subgroups are finitely presented over $A$, and the functor $\gG(-)/R$ commutes with filtered direct limits, we can assume from the start that $A\to k$ admits a section.
 Since $A$ is henselian, we have a bijection $H^1(A, \Aut(\gG_0)_k) \simlgr H^1(k, \Aut(\gG_0)_k)$ \cite[XXIV.8.1]{SGA3}.
 Since $A\to k$ has a section, it follows that $\gG$ is isomorphic to $\gG_k \times_k A$.
 Clearly, $\gG$ is isotropic if and only if $\gG_k$ is isotropic.
-Then by Proposition~\ref{prop:hens-section} $G(A)/R\to G(k)/R$ is an isomorphism and by Theorem~\ref{thm:surj} $\gG(A)/R\to\gG(K)/R$ is surjective.
+Then by Proposition~\ref{prop:hens-section} $\gG(A)/R\to \gG(k)/R$ is an isomorphism and by Corollary~\ref{cor:hens_surj} $\gG(A)/R\to\gG(K)/R$ is surjective.

 Let $\hat A$ be the completion of $A$ at the maximal ideal and let $\hat K$ be its fraction field.
 Then $\hat A$ is a complete regular local ring containing $k_0$ and $k$ is its residue field.
-By Corollary~\ref{cor:cons} the maps $G(\hat A)/R\to G(k)/R$ and $G(\hat A)/R\to G(\hat K)/R$ are isomorphisms.
-Hence $G(A)/R\to G(\hat A)/R$ is an isomorphism, and consequently $G(A)/R\to G(K)/R$ is injective. \end{proof}
+By Corollary~\ref{cor:cons} the maps $\gG(\hat A)/R\to \gG(k)/R$ and $\gG(\hat A)/R\to \gG(\hat K)/R$ are isomorphisms.
+Hence $\gG(A)/R\to \gG(\hat A)/R$ is an isomorphism, and consequently $\gG(A)/R\to \gG(K)/R$ is injective. \end{proof}

-\begin{scorollary} Let $B$ be a regular local ring containing a field $k_0$, let $L$ be the fraction field of $B$ and let $l$ be the residue field of $B$.
+\begin{scorollary} Let $B$ be a regular local ring containing a prime field $k_0$, let $L$ be the fraction field of $B$ and let $l$ be the residue field of $B$.
+Let $\hat B$ denote the completion of $B$ with respect to the maximal ideal, and let $\hat L$ denote the fraction field of $\hat B$.
 Let $\gG$ be a reductive group scheme over $B$.
-There is a well-defined specialization homomorphism $\gG(L)/R\to \gG(l)/R$. \end{scorollary} \begin{proof} Let $\hat B$ denote the completion of $B$ with respect to the maximal ideal, and let $\hat L$ denote the fraction field of $\hat B$.
-By Theorem~\ref{thm:hens-inj} the natural maps $\gG(\hat B)/R\to \gG(l)/R$ and $\gG(\hat B)/R\to \gG(\hat L)/R$ are isomorphisms.
-The specialization map is then induced by these isomorphisms together with the map $\gG(L)/R\to\gG(\hat L)/R$. \end{proof}
+There is a well-defined specialization homomorphism $sp: \gG(L)/R\to \gG(l)/R$, in the sense that it makes the following diagram commutative